What does PBJ Connections do?

 What kind of certification does the staff at PBJ Connections have?

 Our equine specialists have also gone through specific training to provide EAP, and they have years of documented horse experience.
 In any given session, at least one member of the treatment team holds an EAGALA (Equine Assisted Growth and Learning Association) certification.
 This is a national organization providing certification in a model of EAP that PBJ Connections provides.
-Treatment team members who have not completed the training are involved in some step of the process.

 How long is treatment at PBJ Connections?

 Individual and family sessions can last from just a couple of meetings to long-term therapy, depending on the need of the family or client.
-Our group sessions are typically 10 weeks long, and often clients repeat groups because they enjoy them or the family feels it has been helpful.
-The “A PONY” Program, which is school based, can last anywhere from 8 weeks to an entire school year.

 Does insurance cover any of the cost of treatment at PBJ Connections?

 PBJ Connections is able to accept most major insurance carriers.
-You will be responsible for any deductibles and copays required by your insurance company.

 What does experiential therapy mean at PBJ Connections?